bictorv/chaosnet-bridge/TLS.md

 Restart `cbridge` and check that/if it works.
 Let Björn know!

 (Of course you also need to configure your local Chaosnet.)

+## How Björn creates your cert

+Mostly so I remember (see also https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html):

+    openssl ca -config ../intermediate-ca.cnf -extensions usr_cert -days 375 -notext -md sha256 -in your.csr.pem -out certs/your.cert.pem